yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 -  **Design Planning:** We can also plan and ```optimize``` our entire production line design.
 In simulation we can make sure our robots are in the best position to avoid singularities and have time-optimal trajectories for the tasks to be completed.
 -  **Process Monitoring:** We can remotely connect the simulation to the real machine, and ```control``` it or simply view it from our office.

+The main goal of this project is to understand how to design the control software for a standard 6-axes industrial manipulator.

 ## Plan of Action
 1. Research on Industrial Robots